This post may contain affiliate links.

 I saw these little Monster Marbles at Walmart, and had to know what they were.
 They are little monster characters with a marble on the bottom so that the figures roll across the table.
 They just come with the little monsters only, and I decided they were perfect to use in a game, so I created one.

 Initially I just drew some boxes with letters and scores in them.
-Here is a basic grid to play with.
+Here is a basic grid to play with for free.
 I laminated two sheets of paper and taped them together lengthwise so that there would be a good distance to send the marbles shooting along.
 It is also good to add a line of hot glue or a wikki stick at the end to stop the marbles so that they don’t go too far.

 To play the game, you slide the monster marbles down the track and see which square you land in.
 You then have to write down your score, and write a word that starts with the letter that you landed on.